 The Water Bureau has worked for the past several decades to increase the number of water supply facilities that can withstand earthquakes.
-Reservoirs at Kelly Butte and Powell Butte on the east side, and the future reservoir at Washington Park on the west side, were all designed to meet current seismic standards.
+Reservoirs at Kelly Butte, Powell Butte, and Washington Park all meet seismic standards.
 The Willamette River Crossing is the next step in strengthening our system to make it more resistant to earthquakes.
-The new pipe will be critical for bringing water to the west side of town.
+The new pipe is critical for bringing water to the west side of town.

-Work schedules can change for many reasons, including weather and traffic, and problems with tools, machines, or supplies.
+Work schedules can change for many reasons, including weather, traffic, and problems with tools, machines, or supplies.
 Sometimes we need to stop between different types of work and start again later.

 Project timeline and phases

-The project is currently in the exploration/design phase.
-Along with utility locates, site exploration, and soil testing, this phase included conducting a geotechnical probe.
+The project is currently in the design phase.
+Along with utility locates, site exploration, and soil testing, this phase includes conducting a geotechnical probe.
 The probe provided essential information on how the geology beneath the river will impact construction.
-Conducting the geotechnical probe helped us determine the best tools to use for the future pipeline, and the best path across the river.
+Conducting the geotechnical probe helped us determine the best tools to use to build the pipeline and the best path across the river.

-Soil sampling: On the east and west sides of the river, crews dug in the street, sidewalk, and public right-of-way to find the exact locations of underground utilities and assess conditions at the site.
-After completing exploration, we restored those streets and sidewalks with similar materials.
+- Soil sampling: On the east and west sides of the river, crews dug in the street, sidewalk, and public right-of-way to find the exact locations of underground utilities and assess conditions at the site.

-By performing the geotechnical probe, we discovered that the soil along our proposed route couldn’t be drilled through with the technology we were hoping to use.
-We expect to do more vertical borings in the area to better understand the soil conditions underground.
-Doing this additional geotechnical exploration and analysis will take about six months.
-This geotechnical work will tell us whether we need to adjust the route or tunneling methods we plan to use.
+Through the geotechnical probe, we discovered that the soil along our proposed route couldn’t be drilled with the technology we were hoping to use.
+We did more vertical borings in the area to better understand the soil conditions underground.
+This additional geotechnical exploration and analysis took about six months and led to changes in our construction plan.